Harshita98Mathur/Node.js/README.md

 Node.js is an open-source and cross-platform JavaScript runtime environment.
 It is a popular tool for almost any kind of project!

-# Student managament System - CRUD Application
+# Student Management System - CRUD Application

 We developed a CRUD application using Node.js.